Key Takeaways:

 At a certain point in your YouTube career, you might need agencies to promote or handle your content.
 BY giving access to agencies, it will help them manage dozens of pieces of content.
 They will be able to do analytics, optimize content based on SEO, and run ad campaigns with ease.

-How To Share YouTube Channel Access?
+How To Share YouTube Channel Permissions?

 You do not have to worry about sharing your Google account details with anyone else.
 YouTube allows you to assign roles to other people.
 For example, you can choose between the manager, editor, and to add user to YouTube account.